Attorney for Sean ‘Diddy’ Combs confirms they’ve approached Trump administration about pardon

 “It’s my understanding that we’ve reached out and had conversations in reference to a pardon,” Westmoreland said.

+Asked of Combs’ feelings about his chances of a pardon, even after Trump’s remarks, Westmoreland said this week that Combs “is a very hopeful person, and I believe that he remains hopeful.”

+When contacted by CNN, a White House official said they “will not comment on the existence or nonexistence of any clemency request.”

-Last month, a jury convicted Combs on two lesser charges of transportation to engage in prostitution and acquitted the hip-hop mogul of the most serious charges – racketeering conspiracy and sex trafficking.
+Last month, a jury convicted Combs on two lesser charges of transportation to engage in prostitution and acquitted the hip-hop mogul of the most serious charges – racketeering conspiracy (referred to as RICO) and sex trafficking.
 Combs was facing up to life in prison.
 Instead, he now faces a maximum sentence of 20 years – though, he is likely to serve a shorter sentence, according to legal analysts.

-Prosecutors have not formally said what sentence they’re going to pursue – presentencing filings aren’t due until September – but had previously indicated he could face a minimum range of 51 to 63 months in prison.
+Prosecutors have not formally said what sentence they’re going to pursue – presentencing filings aren’t due until September – but had previously indicated he could face a minimum range of 51 to 63 months (or, roughly 4 to 5 years) in prison.
 In a filing last week, they indicated their assessed range could end up be “substantially higher.”

-Asked of Combs’ feelings about his chances of a pardon, Westmoreland said Combs “is a very hopeful person and I believe that he remains hopeful.”

 Prosecutors accused Combs of leading a criminal enterprise made up of some of his closest employees, alleging they used threats, violence, forced labor, bribery and other crimes to force Casandra “Cassie” Ventura and another woman, “Jane,” to engage in drug-fueled sex acts with male escorts called “Freak Offs” or “hotel nights.”